DeepBrainChain/AIComputingNode/model_api.md

 # AI Model Interface Standard Documentation

 This document describes the API interface standard provided by the AI ​​model, which is provided to the distributed communication node for calling.
-The interface design refers to the [OpenAI API protocol](https://platform.openai.com/docs/api-reference/chat/create)。

 ## Text generation text model